Liberty Law

 What Are The Main Categories Of A Dui?

-• Impaired Driving – Criminal Code section 320.14(1)(a): Operating (or being in care and control of) a vehicle while your ability to do is impaired by alcohol, or by a drug, or by a combination of alcohol or a drug.
+• Impaired Driving – Criminal Code section 320.14(1)(a): Operating (or being in care and control of) a vehicle while your ability to do so is impaired by alcohol, or by a drug, or by a combination of alcohol or a drug.

 • Driving Over the Legal Limit – Criminal Code section 320.14(1)(b): Has, within two hours after ceasing to operate (or being in care and control of) a conveyance, a blood alcohol concentration that is equal to or exceeds 80 mg of alcohol in 100 mL of blood.

-• Driving Over the Legal Limit – Criminal Code section 320.14(1)(c): Has, within two hours after ceasing to operate (or being in care and control of) a conveyance, a blood drug concentration that is equal to or exceeds the blood drug concentration for the drug that is prescribed by regulation;
+• Driving Over the Legal Limit – Criminal Code section 320.14(1)(c): Has, within two hours after ceasing to operate (or being in care and control of) a conveyance, a blood drug concentration that is equal to or exceeds the blood drug concentration for the drug that is prescribed by regulation.

-• Driving Over the Legal Limit – Criminal Code section 320.14(1)(d): Has, within two hours after ceasing to operate (or being in care and control of) a conveyance, a blood alcohol concentration and the blood drug concentration for the drug that are prescribed by regulation for instances where alcohol and that drug are combined;
+• Driving Over the Legal Limit – Criminal Code section 320.14(1)(d): Has, within two hours after ceasing to operate (or being in care and control of) a conveyance, a blood alcohol concentration and the blood drug concentration for the drug that are prescribed by regulation for instances where alcohol and that drug are combined.

 • Refusing a Breath Demand – Criminal Code section 320.15(1): Refusing to provide a sample of your breath, bodily substance, or conduct an evaluation after a police officer has lawfully demanded that you do so.